How Much Do Shiba Inu Puppies Cost??

 Puppy mill dogs all to often succumb to sometimes sudden diseases such as heart diseases, seizures, kidney issues.

-Reputable breeders ALWAYS test their adults and will never breed pairs that have any known genetic deficiencies.
+Reputable breeders ALWAYS health test their adults and will never breed pairs that have any known genetic deficiencies.

 So while it may be so tempting to get a Shiba Inu puppy at a lower cost, or even free it’s from friends or family, you should still avoid getting a puppy this route because the negatives will eventually outweigh any positives.

-First of all, you may be getting a Shiba Inu puppy that could have serious health issues that will be very expensive to treat in the future.
+Because “going cheap” means that you’ll likelyy be getting a Shiba Inu puppy that could have serious health issues that will be very expensive to treat in the future.

 In fact, if your puppy comes from a puppy mill, you could actually be contributing to animal cruelty by giving money to puppy mills.